OBA-OJEN Competitive Competitive and Alternative Mock Trials (OOCMT)

 The OBA/OJEN Competitive Mock Trials (OOCMT) is a partnership between the Ontario Bar Association (OBA) and the Ontario Justice Education Network (OJEN), and the OBA Foundation.
 Most competitive mock trial tournaments in the province are part of OOCMT, which means they use the official OOCMT case and rules, and their winners may participate in upper-level competitions organized by the OBA and OJEN.
 Schools that register a team can be matched with a local lawyer-volunteer to act as their team coach.
 This program can accommodate students from Grades 9 – 12.

-As 2021 is certainly not a ‘typical’ year, the OBA and OOCMT has undergone some temporary changes in order to better serve the needs of our participants and organizers.
-This year, in partnership with OJEN, we are pleased to offer the program in two formats to give students, teachers and lawyers the flexibility to participate.
+We are pleased to offer the program in two formats to give students, teachers and lawyers the flexibility to participate.
 Details of each format are covered below:

 The Competitive Format